Billy Burnette: With Fleetwood Mac

 When Lindsey Buckingham and Fleetwood Mac parted ways in 1987, Burnette and guitarist Rick Vito were asked to join the band.
-After the Shakin' the Cage tour, Fleetwood Mac released a Greatest Hits album (1988), featuring two new songs with Burnette and Vito: "As Long as You Follow" and "No Questions Asked".
+After the Shake the Cage tour, Fleetwood Mac released a Greatest Hits album (1988), featuring two new songs with Burnette and Vito: "As Long as You Follow" and "No Questions Asked".
 For their next album, Behind the Mask, Burnette wrote "Hard Feelings" and "When It Comes to Love" and co-wrote "In the Back of My Mind", "Do You Know", and "When the Sun Goes Down".

 Vito and Nicks left Fleetwood Mac at the end of 1991 and Christine McVie decided to retire from touring.
 Burnette helped Fleetwood Mac bassist John McVie with his first solo album.
 Burnette left Fleetwood Mac in early 1993 to pursue a solo and acting career.
 In 1994, Burnette reunited with Fleetwood Mac.
 The band featured two new members, vocalist Bekka Bramlett and guitarist Dave Mason.
 The band toured in 1994 and 1995, and then released the album Time (1995) on October 10, 1995.
 Burnette wrote "Talkin' to My Heart" and "I Got It in for You" with Deborah Allen.
 With Bramlett he wrote "Dreamin' the Dream".

-After Fleetwood Mac went on hiatus in 1995, Burnette and Bramlett formed the country duo Bekka & Billy.
+After Fleetwood Mac went on hiatus in 1996, Burnette and Bramlett formed the country duo Bekka & Billy.
 They moved to Nashville and attracted the attention of producer Garth Fundis.
 They released the album Bekka and Billy in 1997 but they broke up in 1998.